+6. Premarital Property.
+With respect to premarital property:

+[Option3 when parties want certain premarital property to be separate and some to be marital:]

+Name1’s property listed in Exhibit A that is separately owned prior to the marriage will remain as Name1’s non-marital, separate and individual property during and after the marriage.
+Any increase in the value relating to the separate property will also remain as the non-marital, separate and individual property of Name1.
+Name1 has the full right and authority to manage, sell, gift, transfer or otherwise dispose of Name1’s separate property.
+However, the following property of Name1’s will be considered the marital property of both Name1 and Name 2: __________(e.g. real estate, business, retirement benefits, savings accounts).

+[Name2’s property listed in Exhibit B that is separately owned prior to the marriage will remain as Name2’s non-marital, separate and individual property during and after the marriage.
+Any increase in the value relating to the separate property will also remain as the non-marital, separate and individual property of Name2.
+Name2 has the full right and authority to manage, sell, gift, transfer or otherwise dispose of Name2’s separate property.
+However, the following property of Name2’s will be considered the marital property of both Name1 and Name 2: ____________________(e.g. real estate, business, retirement benefits, savings accounts).

+In the event the marriage is terminated, the marital property is subject to division as [determined by the jurisdiction whose law governs the construction of this Agreement/determined by the parties with the following percentages: Name1 __%; Name2 __%].

-Property Acquired During Marriage.
+7. Property Acquired During Marriage.
+With respect to property acquired during marriage:

+[Option1 when parties want individual property to remain separate and joint property to be marital property:]

+All real and personal property earned, acquired and given to Name1 individually during marriage will be treated as Name1 and remain Name1’s non-marital, separate and individual property.
+Any increase in the value relating to the separate property will also remain as the non-marital, separate and individual property of Name1.
+Name1 has the full right and authority to manage, sell, gift, transfer or otherwise dispose of Name1’s separate property.

-All property earned, acquired and given to individually during marriage will be treated as and remain non-marital, separate and individual property.
-All property earned, acquired and given to individually during marriage will be treated as own and remain non-marital, separate and individual property.
-Any increase in the value relating to the separate property will also remain as the non-marital, separate and individual property of . has the full right and authority to manage, sell, gift, transfer or otherwise dispose of separate property.
+All real and personal property earned, acquired and given to Name2 individually during marriage will be treated as Name2’s own and remain Name2’s non-marital, separate and individual property.
+Any increase in the value relating to the separate property will also remain as the non-marital, separate and individual property of Name2.
+Name2 has the full right and authority to manage, sell, gift, transfer or otherwise dispose of Name2’s separate property.

-All assets and property that are earned and acquired by both parties through their joint efforts or given to both parties will be treated as marital property and owned equally by and or as otherwise designated in a writing signed by both parties.
+All assets, real property, and personal property earned and acquired by both parties through their joint efforts or given to both parties will be treated as marital property and owned by Name1 and Name2 [equally as tenants in common/as tenants in common/as joint tenants with rights of survivorship/other] or as otherwise designated in a writing signed by both parties.

-In the event the marriage is terminated, the marital property is subject to division as [determined by the jurisdiction whose law governs the construction of this Agreement/determined by the parties with the following percentages: __%; __%].
+In the event the marriage is terminated, the marital property is subject to division as [determined by the jurisdiction whose law governs the construction of this Agreement/determined by the parties with the following percentages: Name1 __%; Name2 __%].